Women's suffrage in Utah: Political and social climate

 As Utah Territory grew, the influence of the Church of Jesus Christ of Latter-day Saints (LDS Church) over the territory increased.
 Polygamy, at the time, was a common practice for the Latter-day Saints and the United States Congress was concerned about the growing population and power of the Saints.
 A New York suffragist, Hamilton Wilcox, proposed testing women's suffrage in the territories in 1867, specifically in Utah, because of the large population of females, and that, as a "fringe benefit, the Mormon system of plural wives would be eliminated."
 The New York Times circulated the idea that women's enfranchisement in Utah would probably end polygamy.
-Congressman George Washington Julian in 1869 attempted to pass legislature to enfranchise women in western territories.
+Congressman George Washington Julian in 1869 attempted to pass legislation to enfranchise women in western territories.
 His bill was entitled A Bill to Discourage Polygamy in Utah.
 Neither of the bills led to new laws; nevertheless, these ideas suggested Congress had the power to eradicate the practice of polygamy.

 Male leaders within the LDS Church were actually the ones who moved to enfranchise the state's women.
 The first talk of women suffrage within Utah was from William S. Godbe, Edward W. Tullidge, and E.L.T.
 Harrison, Mormon liberals, who published the Utah Magazine which eventually became the Salt Lake Tribune.
 These liberal men wanted The Church of Jesus Christ to work with groups outside of itself to promote manufacturing and mining.
 The Godbe movement also encouraged women's rights activities, understanding that enfranchising women would strengthen rather than undermine the church and challenges portrayals of polygamy as modern slavery.
 Later on, the Deseret News would often credit the Godbe movement with the first push for the enfranchisement of women.
 The Godbe movement helped organize the first territory meeting on women's suffrage with Eastern suffragists.
 Charlotte Godbe, one of William S. Godbe's four wives, pushed for suffrage.
 When William Godbe was excommunicated (for apostasy, not for suffrage activities), his other three wives left the Church of Jesus Christ.
 Charlotte continued to promote women's rights as a representative of The Church of Jesus Christ of Latter-day Saints.
 She often worked alone.

-As polygamous talk increased within the United States, Anna Elizabeth Dickinson, a women's suffragist, toured the United States giving speeches about the degrading effect polygamy had on Latter-day Saint women.
+As talk about polygamy increased within the United States, Anna Elizabeth Dickinson, a women's suffragist, toured the United States giving speeches about the degrading effect polygamy had on Latter-day Saint women.
 Within Utah Territory, Sarah Ann Cooke and Jennie Anderson Froiseth founded the Anti-Polygamy Society in response to the Carrie Owen case.
 Their goal "to fight to the death that system which so enslaves and degrades our sex, and which robs them of so much happiness."
 Polygamy was a sensational topic through the United States, and many people outside of the Utah territory were convinced that, with the right to vote, Latter-day-Saint women would put an end to polygamy.